 The track is very challenging and not accessible during wet weather.
 There are rough sections and sharp ascends and descends.
-During unexpected rain it is very slippery when going down and there were many cars sliding down like on ice.
+During unexpected rain, it is very slippery when going down and there were many cars sliding down like on ice.
 It can be really dangerous and you can damage your car.

-When taking the Creb Track always check if there is no rain coming (even in dry season).
+When taking the Creb Track always check if there is no rain coming (even in the dry season).
 When wet the track might not be passable and you get stuck.

 Creb Track was already closed as the wet season started a few weeks ago bringing quite a lot of rain.
 We had to put Creb Track on our bucket list.

 Recommended equipment for Creb Track

 Bloomfield Track goes from Cape Tribulation to Cooktown and it is a nice and easy track to undertake in a dry season.
 It goes via Wujal Wujal where you can stop for a night to see Bloomfield Falls.